jt151077/adk-gemini-ent/README.md

 ![](imgs/img2.png)

-6. Under integration, copy the link to your web app, and open it in a new tab.
+6. Under the left-hand side panel, click on `Integration`, copy the link to your web app, and open it in a new tab.

 7. Click on your new Agent on the left panel, and provide a date:
 ![](imgs/img3.png)